 Will there ever be a cure?
-Probably not, if anything there would be prevention via detection much the same way Down’s Syndrome is detected.
-Do we want a cure?
-Well that depends on who you ask.
+Probably not, if anything there would be prevention via prenatal testing or genetic engineering.
+Do people want a cure?
+Well, that depends on who you ask.
 Autism Speaks (again very controversial and for good reasons) certainly seem to think it’s the way forward, and they reach an awful lot of people the whole world over.
 A lot of parents are desperate to cure their children, but other parents see autism as simply a part of who their child is and not something that needs curing.

 “Almost overnight, something was stealing the future of at least 1 in 150 of our children.
 Why weren’t people noticing.
 The media talks all the time about epidemics like West Nile Virus, SARS, Hantavirus, and others, in spite of only a handful of individuals being diagnosed in the whole country.
 If Al Qaeda were stealing these children, we would stop at nothing to get them back.”

-There’s just so much wrong with that statement, but just the comparison of autism with being kidnapped by a terrorist organization…it pretty much set the scene for a book that was not going to be about a parent in anyway accepting any part of autism.
+There’s just so much wrong with that statement, but just the comparison of autism with being kidnapped by a terrorist organisation pretty much set the scene for a book that was not going to be about a parent in anyway accepting any part of autism.

 “The more I think about our conversation, the more defensive and angry I become.
 It’s not autism!
 It can’t be!
 Images of her son loudly repeating unintelligible phrases and flapping his hands out in the street, oblivious to traffic, chug through my thoughts.
 It can’t be!
 Besides, she seems grossly happy to think she has found some other child with autism, almost in an effort to help ease her own pain.”

 Then she discovers ABA and becomes determined to source the funding to carry out an ABA course.
-Before she gets the ABA course up and running she words with another group ‘Kids on the Move’ who she immediately dislikes and doesn’t like taking Clay to because she is upset that they made her force Clay through an obstacle course against his will and made her hold him in a chair to sit.
-Which is all absolutely fine – I would have just said no and not done it because forcing a child to do something like that when they don’t want to doesn’t benefit anyone.
-However, given her completely reasonable reaction to this you would expect a similar reaction when the first session of ABA with Clay goes like this:
+Before she gets the ABA course up and running, she works with another group ‘Kids on the Move’ which doesn’t like taking Clay to because she is upset that they make her force Clay through an obstacle course against his will and make her hold him in a chair to sit.
+(NB: I agree with her dislike here, read on…)

 “Come here”, Sarah calls to him, in a dry monotone voice.
 Clay continues screaming.
 She gets up from her chair, picks him up, and carries him to the other chair.
 His body is writhing frantically in her arms.
 His legs and arms are thrashing.
 She places him in the chair, holding him as firmly as possible without hurting him.
 She sits down facing him, not once taking her hands off him.
 Tears drown my eyes as I watch him continue to struggle.
 Everyone else is completely silent, watching bug-eyed with wonder and sadness.Clay’s screams of anguish sear my soul.